The Goal of Modern Enterprise Is To Be Frictionless

 Let’s consider the definition of frictionless based on its opposite - friction.
 To have friction means resistance caused by rubbing of parts or conflict between elements in a system.
 On your desk, that might mean piles of files, sitting too far away from tools you might need (stapler, printer, etc.) or a computer screen that has glare from a window behind you.

-In a digital enterprise, friction looks like interrupted workflow, piecemeal customer profiles, redundant internal processes, silos, fragmented martech stac, slow deployment and, basically, anything that slows your response to your customer.
+In a digital enterprise, friction looks like interrupted workflow, piecemeal customer profiles, redundant internal processes, silos, fragmented martech stack, slow deployment and, basically, anything that slows your response to your customer.

 By contrast, frictionless means streamlined, effortless and smooth operations.
 In a digital enterprise, a short description of what this looks like is the ability to deliver a unified, omni-channel and, ideally, extraordinary customer experience.